Washington County, Wisconsin: High Schools

 The East High School and West High Schools share the same building but are separated.

 The Slinger High School's Owls and the Hartford Union High School's Orioles have a rivalry, playing every year at the Coaches vs Cancer Game.
-Despite their rivalry they have a joint swim team.
+Despite their rivalry they have a joint swim team based out of Hartford.

+All high schools in the county feed into the West Bend Ice Bears for boys hockey.

+East, Germantown, Hartford Union, Slinger, and West High Schools feed into the Cedarburg co-op for girls hockey, called the Lakeshore Lightning.

+East, Slinger, and West High Schools feed into the West Bend Rush for boys and girls lacrosse.

+A portion of Cedarburg School District reaches into Washington County.